union-imgcross icon

 Payroll Outsourcing Companies can choose to outsource their payroll to a company based in Chile.
 However, companies will be liable for any employment issues that might arise.

-Payroll in Chile Companies that have an office in Chile can choose to set up a payroll system there.
-They will have to hire personnel to understand the employment laws and for taxation purposes.
+Payroll in Chile Companies with offices in Chile can choose to set up a payroll system there.
+They will have to hire personnel who understand the employment laws and for taxation purposes.

 Choose an Employer of Record An EOR like Skuad can manage all the processes related to payroll.